About Cost to Renovate

 Our Mission

-Most “cost guide” sites exist to capture your phone number and sell it to contractors.
-That's not us.
-Cost to Renovate exists to give you real numbers - sourced from real data - so you can walk into a contractor conversation informed.
+A lot of “cost guide” sites bury the numbers behind a form and sell whatever you type in.
+Cost to Renovate puts the real numbers up front - sourced from real data - so you can walk into a contractor conversation informed.
+We never sell your personal information.

 We believe homeowners deserve better than vague ranges and generic advice.
 When you're about to spend $30,000 on a kitchen remodel, you should know exactly what that money buys, what drives the price up or down, and whether the quote you're looking at is reasonable for your area.

-Every cost guide on this site follows the same rigorous process: we cross-reference at least two independent data sources, break costs down by component, adjust for regional differences, and explain what actually drives the numbers.
-No fluff.
-No lead-gen forms.
+Every cost guide on this site follows the same disciplined process: we cross-reference at least two independent data sources, break costs down by component, adjust for regional differences, and explain what actually drives the numbers.
+No fluff, and the numbers are never paywalled.

 What Makes Us Different